TemyTemy/my-portfolio/README.md

 ### Reference
-  All images are taken from [https://unsplash.com](https://unsplash.com/)
+  All images were taken from [https://unsplash.com](https://unsplash.com/)

 ### Links on Github
   - The source code repository is available at this link: [https://github.com/TemyTemy/my-portfolio](https://github.com/TemyTemy/my-portfolio)